GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: GAN-Guided Seismic reconstruction

 The first stage of the proposed reconstruction method consists of generating synthetic $28 \times 28$ patches of high variability.
 These patches simulate the local structures within seismic images by harnessing their inherent repetitiveness and adaptability across different scales \cite{Lai2016,Ou2023}, thus avoiding dependencies on field datasets for training.
 To achieve this, we employ the well-known Wasserstein Generative Adversarial Network (WGAN) with Gradient Penalty (GP) following the training strategy proposed by \cite{Gulrajani2017}.
 The loss function of the WGAN--GP exhibits convergence properties related to the quality of the generated images, which is advantageous during training, as it eliminates the need for manual monitoring of training stability and the risk of converging into specific features \cite{Arjovsky2017,Gulrajani2017}.
 In this work, the WGAN-GP is trained only using the synthetic dataset from \cite{Goyes-Penafiel2023}, which contains rectangular and distorted seismic data of size $128 \times128$, $750\times 100$, and $128\times100$.

-The generative neural model employs a generator network $\mathcal{G}$ that learns the probability distribution of the synthetic training data samples given a fixed distribution of the latent vectors $\mathbf{z}\sim \mathcal{N}(0,1)$ \cite{Van2020,Asperti2023}, so that the trained model can synthesize realistic images as $\mathbf{X} = \mathcal{G}(\mathbf{z})$.
-A key aspect of the proposed generative seismic patches lies in that during inference, we query the network to provide patch samples from probability distributions with different variance, i.e., $\mathbf{z}_{\sigma}\sim \mathcal{N}(0,\sigma^2 \boldsymbol{I})$.
-Thus, we effectively introduce more variability/randomness into the latent space.

-This increased variability in $\mathbf{z}$ implies that the generator is less constrained and more prone to generating images that are farther away from the data manifold the GAN was trained on, thereby resulting in noisy and distorted images that may not align with the ideal synthetic seismic patches.
-These distortions mimic typical low-quality seismic features from field acquisitions.
-For instance, Fig.~\ref{fig:features} illustrates multiple synthetic patches generated by the proposed model, using different values of $\sigma$.
-The blue highlighted patches depict seismic patterns with similar local structures that are progressively distorted as $\sigma$ increases, simulating noisy seismic patterns.
+The generative neural model employs a generator network $\mathcal{G}$ that learns the probability distribution of the synthetic training data samples, given a fixed \claudia{standard normal} distribution of the latent vectors $\mathbf{z}\sim \mathcal{N}(0,1)$ \cite{Van2020,Asperti2023}, so that the trained model can synthesize realistic images as $\mathbf{X} = \mathcal{G}(\mathbf{z})$.
+A key aspect of the proposed generative seismic patches lies in that during inference, we query the network to provide patch samples from probability distributions with different variances. \paul{Specifically, a latent vector $\mathbf{z}_{\sigma}$ follows a multivariate normal distribution with mean $0$ and covariance matrix $\sigma^2 \boldsymbol{I}$, denoted as} $\mathbf{z}_{\sigma}\sim \mathcal{N}(0,\sigma^2 \boldsymbol{I})$, \paul{where $\sigma^2$ is the variance and $\boldsymbol{I}$ is an identity matrix}.
+Thus, we effectively introduce more variability and randomness into the latent space. \paul{Consequently, the generator is less constrained and more prone to producing images divergent from the data manifold on which the GAN was trained, thereby resulting in noisy and distorted images that may not align with the ideal synthetic seismic patches.} These distortions, however, are able to mimic low-quality seismic features.
+For instance, Fig.~\ref{fig:features} illustrates multiple synthetic patches generated by the proposed model, using different \claudia{variance values} $\sigma^2$, where the blue highlighted patches depict \paul{linear events} that are progressively distorted as $\sigma^2$ increases, simulating noisier seismic patterns.

-The generated synthetic images $ \mathcal{G}(\mathbf{z}_{\sigma})$ are later used to guide the training of the reconstruction model, as described in the following section.
+The \paul{trained generator $ \mathcal{G}$ is }later used to guide the training of the reconstruction \paul{task}, as described in the following section.